igordosreis/boilerplate-backend-nest-prisma/README.md

 ###### English

-# Fullstack Boilerplate for MERN with Typescript
+# Backend Boilerplate with Typescript, NestJS and Prisma

 A simple boilerplate designed to get backend projects up and running quickly using NodeJS, NestJS and Prisma with Typescript, while providing a consistent developer experience, with tools like Volta, Husky, Lint-staged and ESLint.